abeershboul/reading-notes/class5.md

 ### What are the three questions you can ask to determine if something is state?

 1- What are the three questions you can ask to determine if something is state?
-2-Is it passed in from a parent via props?
+2-Is it passed in from a parent via props
  3- Does it remain unchanged over time?

 ## How can you identify where state needs to live?